 4. Organize your business

-No matter how strong or weak your business plan might be, it all comes down to how you’re organizing your online clothing brand in real life.
+No matter how strong or weak your business plan might be, it all comes down to how you’re organizing your online clothing brand in real life to sell clothes online successfully.

 There are several things that you need to be mindful of